nitin-rathi/hybrid-snn-conversion/README.md

 * [VGG11 CIFAR100](https://purdue0-my.sharepoint.com/:u:/g/personal/rathi2_purdue_edu/EeJz41FHZVpCvL6yZqWJtyIB3wRcUsnudsPp7QYiWPpH5w?e=gh74Vo)

 # Issues
-* Sometimes the STDB activation becomes unstable during training, leading to accuracy drop.
-The solution is to modulate the alpha and beta parameter or change the activation to 'Linear' in main.py
+* Sometimes the 'STDB' activation becomes unstable during training, leading to accuracy drop.
+The solution is to modulate the alpha and beta parameter or change the activation to 'Linear' in 'main.py'
 * Another reason for drop in accuracy could be the leak parameter.
-Please change leak_mem=1.0 in main.py.
+Please change 'leak_mem=1.0' in 'main.py'.
 This changes the leaky-integrate-and-fire (LIF) neuron to integrate-and-fire (IF) neuron.

 # Citation
 If you use this code in your work, please cite the following [paper](https://openreview.net/forum?id=B1xSperKvH)